anaik91/apigee-networking-sme/README.md

     ```

 2.  **Run the script:**
-    The script requires your Google Cloud Project ID and the desired action (`--apply`, `--destroy` or `--client`) and stage.
+    The script requires your Google Cloud Project ID and the desired action (`--plan`, `--apply`, `--destroy` or `--client`) and stage.
 The script will handle the correct order of execution and destruction automatically.

     **Example:**
     ```sh